webiny/docs.webiny.com/docs/quick-start.md

 ---
-id: get-started
+id: quick-start
-title: Get Started
+title: Quick Start
-sidebar_label: Get Started
+sidebar_label: Quick Start
 ---

 To get your project up and running as fast as possible, we've created a `@webiny/cli` package.
 It will be your trusty companion to help you with project creation, development and deployment.

-## Quick Start
 The following steps will guide you through the installation of the CLI and project setup.

 ### Install the CLI